PawseySC/rocm-from-source/README.md

 - `R` is the revision number of the build scripts for a given ROCm version.
 It is increased each time a inmproved build process of the same ROCm release is made public.

 ## Instructions

-**NOTE:** Start the installation from a clean state, if possible.
-That is, make sure that ROCm is not installed systemwide (under `/usr/bin`, `/bin`), and that is a "hard no", nor under the default ROCm paths `/opt/rocm/rocm-xxx`, if possible.
-Those installations will interfere with the build process.

 ROCm meeds the `amdgpu` kernel module to work.
 Cray systems shipping with AMD GPUs will have it already installed.
 If this is not the case for your system, you can install the kernel module by following the instructions in [KernelModule.md](docs/KernelModule.md).